patriit/next-login-app/README.md

 # LoginApp
 This login and registration application is built with Next.js, TypeScript, and Tailwind CSS.
-It includes live form validation and password strength feedback.
+It includes live form validation, and password strength feedback.
 The project is a learning exercise to practice frontend development patterns in Next.js while laying the groundwork for future backend integration and security improvements.
+It started with a basic implementation in src/app only.
+It is now refactored into a modular structure with reusable components.

 ## Features
 - Home page with navigation to login